Montenegrin language: Yugoslav era

+The contemporary stage in the development of the Montenegrin literary language encompasses the period after World War II, with the improvement of the country's status, the language's standing also improved.
+Although Montenegro did not gain the right to name its language with its own name, during this period, institutions promoting the Montenegrin language were substantively developed.
+Associations and organizations like the Montenegrin PEN Center, Matica crnogorska, Duklja Academy of Sciences and Arts, the Institute for Montenegrin Language and Linguistics, and the Montenegrin Society of Independent Writers played a crucial role in preserving Montenegrin values.
+The Declaration on the Constitutional Status of the Montenegrin Language by the Montenegrin PEN Center in 1997 was a significant document emphasizing the autonomy of the Montenegrin language.

+Independence era

+These efforts culminated in the new Montenegrin Constitution of 2007, where the Montenegrin language gained official status for the first time.
+The establishment of the Council for the Standardization of the Montenegrin Language in 2008 and the adoption of the Montenegrin Spelling Book in 2009 represent significant steps in the standardization and affirmation of the Montenegrin language.

 Language standardization

-In January 2008, the government of Montenegro formed the Board (Council) for Standardization of the Montenegrin Language, which aims to standardize the Montenegrin language according to international norms.
+In 2008, the government of Montenegro formed the Board for Standardization of the Montenegrin Language, which aims to standardize the Montenegrin language according to international norms.
 Proceeding documents will, after verification, become a part of the educational programme in Montenegrin schools.

-The first Montenegrin standard was officially proposed in July 2009.
+The first Montenegrin standard was officially proposed in 2009.
 In addition to the letters prescribed by the Serbo-Croatian standard, the proposal introduced two additional letters, ś and ź, to replace the digraphs sj and zj.
 The Ministry of Education has accepted neither of the two drafts of the Council for the Standardization of the Montenegrin language, but instead adopted an alternate third one which was not a part of their work.
 The Council has criticized this act, saying it comes from "a small group" and that it contains an abundance of "methodological, conceptual and linguistic errors".
 On 21 June 2010, the Council for General Education adopted the first Montenegrin Grammar.

-The first written request for the assignment of an international code was submitted to the technical committee ISO 639 in July 2008, with complete paperwork forwarded to Washington in September 2015.
-After a long procedure, the request was finally approved on Friday, December 8, 2017 and ISO 639-2 and -3 code [cnr] was assigned to the Montenegrin language, effective December 21, 2017.
+The first written request for the assignment of an international code was submitted by the Montenegrin authorities to the technical committee ISO 639 in 2008, with complete paperwork forwarded to Washington in 2015.
+After a long procedure, the request was finally approved on 8 December 2017, and ISO 639-2 and ISO 639-3 code [cnr] was assigned to the Montenegrin language, effective 21 December 2017.